 The Craft Council of Newfoundland and Labrador is hosting a two part, off-season fine craft residency in the Gros Morne Region.
 This residency project features a combination of creation of craft work and professional development opportunities for craftspeople working in the region.
-Residencies are proposed to take place January and March.
+Residencies are proposed to take place January and March of 2018.

 - to build on a residency program for craft in the Gros Morne Region

 - to build on the existing visual arts residencies

 - to provide professional development opportunities for craft makers in the region